Satyam611/LIDL-CASE-STUDY/Spark_Challenge/README.md

 ### Test Data:
 We are using input file provided as test data.

+### Output

+Output of the application is present in 'output' folder.
+It is structured below:
+- output
+  - complete (This folder contains the complete output of the application)
+  - max_actions (This folder contains the file with maximum 'Open' actions in 10 mins)

 ## Instructions to run the application

 To run this spark application we have to run the below mentioned command(provided for both Windows and Linux).
 In this